Donovan-Lab-at-ASU/Lab_Management/asu_tips/README.md

 5. Add all expenses from your trip.
 If you rented a car or took an Uber or taxi don't forget to include a receipt.

+- Note: if you used your own car, they are very picky about using the mileage calculator

 6. To submit an expense for food, select "Non-Standard Meal Allowance" from the drop-down menu as the expense type.

 7. Before you submit your expense report take a screenshot and send it to Mary.